MrSpaar/markdown_spa/doc/pages/extensions/tailwind.md

 ```

 You can now use tailwind in your templates and markdown files.
-Optionally, you can have an input CSS file, it just needs the following content:
+Optionally, you can have an input CSS file:
 ```css
 @tailwind base;
 @tailwind components;